Back to Blog

 While buying used cars seems financially prudent, there are pitfalls to avoid:

 Additionally, market conditions can influence car prices and availability.
 For example, supply chain issues and tariffs have kept new car prices high in recent years, affecting buyers' decisions.
+The used car market has also been affected, with prices remaining elevated due to increased demand and limited supply.

 Bottom Line